whowell1/whowell1github.io/content/en/blog/interviews.md

 - Encryption is a way to scramble data so only authorized parties can unscramble it.
 The only way to “unlock” a piece of data is to have a key.
 There are two types of encryption: public and private key encryption.
   - Public key encryption, also known as asymmetric encryption, is where something uses a public key to encrypt the message, and the recipient of the intended message uses the private key to decrypt the message.
 Examples are Diffie-Hellman key exchange and the RSA.
   - Private key encryption or symmetric key encryption is the simple lock and key analogy.
 The same message is used to encrypt and decrypt a message.
-Examples that use this encryption are AES and WPA encryption.
+Examples that use this type of encryption are AES and WPA encryption.

 - Hashing is the process of converting data — text, numbers, files — into a fixed-length string of letters and numbers.
 This form of data manipulation is not bidirectional, meaning that once you hash data using a hasing alogorithm, it is almost impossible to have the data return to its original form.
 Examples of hashes includes MD5 and sha256.